mendix/docs/content/en/docs/appstore/use-content/modules/genai/pg-vector-knowledge-base/_index.md

 A typical pattern for retrieval from a knowledge base uses GenAI Commons operations and can be illustrated as follows:

-1. Use [Initialize MetadataCollection with Metadata](/appstore/modules/genai/commons/#knowledgebase-initialize-metadatacollection) to set up a MetadataCollection for filtering with its first key/value pair added immediately.
+1. Use [Initialize MetadataCollection with Metadata](/appstore/modules/genai/commons/#knowledgebase-initialize-metadatacollection) to set up a `MetadataCollection` for filtering with its first key/value pair added immediately.
 2. Use [Add Metadata to MetadataCollection](/appstore/modules/genai/commons/#knowledgebase-add-metadata) as many times as needed to create a collection of the necessary metadata.
 3. Do the retrieval.
 For example, you could use [Retrieve Nearest Neighbors](#retrieve-nearest-neighbors) to find chunks based on vector similarity.

-For scenarios in which the created chunks were **based on Mendix objects** at the time of population, and these objects need to be used in logic after the retrieval step, two additional operations are available.
-The Java Actions [Retrieve & Associate](#retrieve-associate) and [Retrieve Nearest Neighbors & Associate](#retrieve-nearest-neighbors-associate) take care of the chunk retrieval and set the association towards the original object, if applicable.
+For scenarios in which the created chunks were based on Mendix objects at the time of population and these objects need to be used in logic after the retrieval step, two additional operations are available.
+The Java actions [Retrieve & Associate](#retrieve-associate) and [Retrieve Nearest Neighbors & Associate](#retrieve-nearest-neighbors-associate) take care of the chunk retrieval and set the association towards the original object, if applicable.

 A typical pattern for this retrieval is as follows:

-1. Use [Initialize MetadataCollection with Metadata](/appstore/modules/genai/commons/#knowledgebase-initialize-metadatacollection) to set up a MetadataCollection for filtering with its first key/value pair added immediately.
+1. Use [Initialize MetadataCollection with Metadata](/appstore/modules/genai/commons/#knowledgebase-initialize-metadatacollection) to set up a `MetadataCollection` for filtering with its first key-value pair added immediately.
 2. Use [Add Metadata to MetadataCollection](/appstore/modules/genai/commons/#knowledgebase-add-metadata) as many times as needed to create a collection of the necessary metadata.
 3. Do the retrieval.
 For example, you could use [Retrieve Nearest Neighbors & Associate](#retrieve-nearest-neighbors-associate) to find chunks based on vector similarity.
 4. For each retrieved chunk, retrieve the original Mendix object and do custom logic.